Chris-656/ioBroker.emporia/README.md

 -->
 ### **WORK IN PROGRESS**
 - refresh time updated
+- possibility to change the output units to kW or Watt
+- state for activating or deactivating the retrieval

 ### 0.0.5 (2022-12-06)
 - Updated user credentials and retrieve token if not available